What are excess mileage charges?

-One of the most asked questions of the leasing process, from both personal and business customers, is what happens if you exceed the total contract mileage.
+One of the most asked questions of the leasing process from personal and business customers is what happens if you exceed the total contract mileage.

 As a vehicle gets older, it depreciates in value, and the more miles it has on the clock, the greater the depreciation.
-When you begin a lease agreement on a new or nearly-new vehicle, you agree to a set mileage allowance over the period of the lease with a cost built into your monthly cost agreement.
+When you begin a lease agreement on a new or nearly-new vehicle, you agree to a set mileage allowance throughout the lease with a cost built into your monthly amount.
 The higher your mileage allowance, the greater the cost.

-Excess mileage charges are the fees that you will pay to the finance provider if you go over your pre-agreed mileage allowance.
+Excess mileage charges are the fees you pay to the finance provider if you go over your pre-agreed mileage allowance.
 The more you go over your pre-agreed mileage, the more it will cost you in excess mileage charges.
 The finance provider calculates the excess mileage charge at a pence per mile rate.

 If you expect to cover a different annual mileage, or you’re unsure about the previous mileage you’ve covered, it’s best to start from scratch.
-First of all, consider the amount of commuting you do to work over the course of year; if it’s 200 miles per week, that’s an annual figure of just over 10,000 miles per year.
+First of all, consider the amount of commuting you do to work in a year; if it’s 200 miles per week, that’s an annual figure of just over 10,000 miles per year.
 Now think about any other regular journeys you make.

 For example, a monthly round trip of 150 miles to visit your parents would result in an additional 1,800 miles.
 A weekly 15 mile trip to your local supermarket would equate to 780 miles annually.

 Do you drive to any European countries for a holiday?
 If so, add this figure into your annual mileage calculation.
-Try to factor in what other regular journeys you make each week and multiply that by 52 to get an annual figure.
+Try to factor in what other regular journeys you make each week and multiply that by 52 to get a yearly figure.

-Once you’ve estimated your annual mileage, it’s worth adding on an extra 10% as a safety net in case you cover any unexpected journeys.
-Do this and you won’t have to worry too much about what the excess mileage charge will be.
+Once you’ve estimated your annual mileage, it’s worth adding on an extra 10% as a safety net, just in case you cover any unexpected journeys.

 Excess Mileage charges are determined by the finance provider and are calculated based on numerous factors such as: